Invoca/developer-docs/source/api_documentation/transactions_api/_advertiser_param_table.rst

   * - quantity_list
     - Quantity List
-    - [Call center integration only] &nbsp;Comma-separated list of order quantities as reported by the call center.
+    - [Call center integration only] Comma-separated list of order quantities as reported by the call center.
 Each quantity in the list matches the sku_list entry in that same position.

   * - reason_code
     - Reason Code
-    - [Call center integration only] &nbsp;Call center-specific status code giving the disposition of the call.
+    - [Call center integration only] Call center-specific status code giving the disposition of the call.

   * - recording
     - Recording